BenGhahramani/disagreement-aware-x2dfd/README.md

 ## 🧠 Model
 - **Base:** LLaVA-1.5-7B (`weights/base/llava-v1.5-7b`).
 - **Checkpoints:** **LoRA** adapters will be released soon.
 Paths default to `weights/checkpoints/ckpt/...`.
-- You can point to your own adapters via `--adapter-path` or config `model.adapter`.
+- You can point to your own adapters via CLI override or config:
+  - demo: `--adapter-path`
+  - runner: `--model-path` or config `model.adapter`.

 <a id="citation"></a>